Arkime (formerly Moloch) is a large scale, open source, indexed packet capture and search tool.

 Arkime is designed to be deployed across multiple clustered systems providing the ability to scale to handle multiple gigabits per second of traffic.
-PCAP retention is based on available sensor disk space while metadata retention is based on the scale of the Elasticsearch cluster.
+PCAP retention is based on available sensor disk space while metadata retention is based on the scale of the OpenSearch/Elasticsearch cluster.
 Both can be increased at anytime.

 A web application is provided for PCAP browsing, searching, analysis, and PCAP carving for exporting.
 Arkime stores and exports all packets in standard PCAP format allowing you to use your favorite PCAP ingesting tools during your analysis workflow.

 APIs are exposed that allow PCAP data and JSON-formatted session data to be downloaded directly.

 Also, check out our recorded talks and feature demos.

 The Sessions page displays a list of indexed sessions for the selected time period and search expression.
 It includes a timeline graph and map of the session results.

 The search bar allows for powerful search queries to narrow down the data.
 Click the owl for available fields.